rokka-io/rokka-site/source/_references/10-operations.md

 - `opacity`: Opacity of text.
 0 is transparent.
 Goes up to 100 for opaque.
 Default: 100
 - `angle`: Rotate the overlay by degrees.
 Default: 0
 - `anchor`: Anchor where to place the text, based on mode.
 See the [Crop operation](#crop) for possible values.
 Default: center_center
 - `width`: The width of the box the text should be fit in.
-If set, the words will break, if they reach that width.
+If set, the words will wrap, if they reach that width.
 Default: null
 - `height`: The height of the box the text should be fit in.
 If `resize_to_box` and `width` is set, the text will be resized to fit this box.
 If `resize_to_box` is false, the text will be cut off at this height.
 - `align`:  How to align the text (if `width` is given).
 Allowed values: left, centre, right
-- `resize_to_box`:
+- `resize_to_box`: Fit the whole text into the text box defined by `width` and `height`.